Zehua-Chen/coding-interview/problems/strings-arrays/cci-s1-p3/README.md

 - You are given to the true length of the string (ex. `a b` has length 3)

 ## Questions that Should be Asked

+1. How about empty strings?
+Should I give a `%20`
+2. How about consecutive white spaces?